jsohlendorff/continuous_time_LTMLE/article.typ

 are about the same as for the debiased ICE-IPCW estimator, likely owing to the fact that LTMLE has generally smaller standard errors.
 This reflects a bias–variance trade-off between continuous-time and discrete-time approaches.
-The standard errors obtained from the debiased procedure also appear slightly more biased than the standard errors obtained from the LTMLE procedure, but this difference may be negligible.
+// The standard errors obtained from
+// the debiased procedure also appear slightly le biased
+// than the standard errors obtained from the LTMLE procedure,
+// but this difference may be negligible.
-Note that the choice of nuisance parameter model for the iterative regressions is misspecified, so we may encounter bias in the standard errors but do not see substantial bias in the estimates as the method is doubly robust.
+// Note that the choice of nuisance parameter model
+// for the iterative regressions is misspecified, so
+// we may encounter bias in the standard errors but do
+// not see substantial bias in the estimates as the
+// method is doubly robust.

 In the presence of right-censoring (@fig:boxplot_censored, @fig:se_boxplot_censored, and @fig:boxplot_censored_ice_ipcw),
 we see that the debiased ICE-IPCW estimator remains unbiased across all simulation scenarios and all choices of nuisance parameter models.
-Moreover, standard errors are (slightly) conservative as is to be expected.
+Moreover, standard errors are (slightly) conservative with the trend that standard errors become more biased as the degree of censoring increases as is to be expected.

 When looking at the selection of nuisance parameter models